God’s Gonna Cut You Down

 The Kraal was gone, the hallway empty.
 His parents’ clothes lingered in piles where they’d last stood.

 The deck shuddered, sending him stumbling into the wall.
-A distant roar rattled Serenity Orbital-1’s structure as, explosive decompression ripped through another section somewhere deeper in Charlie Ring.
+A distant roar rattled Serenity Orbital’s structure from an explosion somewhere deep in Charlie Ring.

-Diego ran, legs unsteady, his breath ragged as a primal instinct to survive drove him toward the crowded Serenity Link Transit station.
+Diego ran, legs unsteady, his breath ragged.
+A primal instinct to survive drove him toward the crowded Serenity Link Transit station.
 There, bodies crushed in from all sides, everyone shoving and clawing for space as they waited for the next Pod to arrive.
-The Link system was their lifeline—an elevator-like transport capable of moving in any direction through a network of tubes spanning the station’s five rings, from Alpha to Echo.
+The Link system was their lifeline—an elevator-like transport capable of moving in any direction through the station’s five rings, from Alpha to Echo.

-Doors opened, and Diego moved with the throng surging forward in a desperate wave.
-His smaller frame helped him slip between panicked adults as they pressed into the cramped Link Pod.
-Ducking under an outstretched arm, he squeezed through the narrow gap and stumbled inside just before the door hissed shut.
+Doors opened, and Diego moved with the surging throng.
+His smaller frame helped him when everyone pressed into the cramped Link Pod.
+Ducking under an outstretched arm, he squeezed through the narrow gap and stumbled inside, only moments before the door hissed shut.

 It was crammed beyond capacity, holding twice, perhaps three times the number it was designed for.
 The air hung thick with fear and the sour tang of sweat.
 People gasped to catch their breath and quietly muttered to each other.
-In a dissonant contrast to the chaos and horrors they had barely escaped, the Ink Spots’ tune “It’s A Sin To Tell A Lie” played softly overhead.
+In contrast to the chaos and horrors they had barely escaped, The Ink Spots’ tune “It’s A Sin To Tell A Lie” played softly overhead.

-Diego rubbed his scraped palms as he scanned the faces around him, and then his stomach lurched—not from the Pod’s motion but from the familiar face glaring at him through the crowd.
+Diego rubbed his scraped palms as he scanned the faces around him.
+His stomach lurched—not from the Pod’s motion but from the familiar face glaring at him through the crowd.

 Raphael.